 2) Drawing Maps

 5) Photorealistic Drawings

 6) Packaging Design

-This are just a few examples of what Illustrator can do.
-If you have experience with Photoshop, you can bring your illustrations into Photoshop and enchance it.
-That’s how professional does it.
+These are just a few examples of what Illustrator can do.
+If you have experience with Photoshop, you can bring your illustrations into Photoshop and enhance it.
+That’s how professionals do it.
 During the next few days, I will be covering the basics of Illustrator so that you can produce your first vector art!Illustrator tutorials.

 Learn 101 Illustrator tips and techniques for free.

 Hi.
 I'm the founder of Vector Diary.
 Illustrator is my passion and I have written numerous tutorials on illustrator helping people learn illustrator.
 My most popular tutorial on learn illustrator has been a hit.
 It makes learning illustrator so easy and has benefited more than 20,000 people worldwide.
 Also, I've revealed some of my secret techniques in the premium tutorials.
 So don't forget to check it out!

 Read more by Tony Soh